 5 The Harvest, themed in a dilapidated old barn, is the first zone you’ll experience when you enter.
 The ancient building holds horrors from each house.
 Foul creatures lurk between the hay bales, ready for a harvest of blood and screams.

-6 Seeds of Extinction – announced this week, this maze is set in a post-apocalyptic planet earth, where humans have been completely wiped out and nature has reclaimed the earth, leaving something monstrous to spread across the planet.
+6 Seeds of Extinction: this maze is set in a post-apocalyptic planet earth, where humans have been completely wiped out and nature has reclaimed the earth, leaving something monstrous to spread across the planet.
 Expect predatory plants that are hungry for meat, strangling vines, razor sharp thorns and more as you explore.

-Embargoed until today, the latest announcement is that the Steven Speilberg classic, Poltergeist! will feature as a maze at HHN28 – you’ll be taken through the possessed home of the Freeling family, experiencing the graveyard underneath the house, coming face to face with ghostly apparitions, and experience iconic scenes from the film, including the flickering TV screen, and the pool filled with floating corpses.
+7 Poltergeist!: one of the biggest announcements of HHN28 is that the Steven Speilberg classic, Poltergeist! will feature as a maze.
+You’ll be taken through the possessed home of the Freeling family, experiencing the graveyard underneath the house, coming face to face with ghostly apparitions, and experience iconic scenes from the film, including the flickering TV screen, and the pool filled with floating corpses.
 As you cross into the ‘light,’ things get even weirder, with floating furniture, vanishing walls and more.
 It’s technologically brilliant and I can’t wait to experience it!

 Experience this nightmare come to life on select nights from Sept.
 14 to Nov.
 3. Halloween 4: The Return of Michael Myers joins the event line-up, featuring more haunted houses than ever, five scare zones and a powerhouse show.
 It’s the 30th anniversary of Halloween 4: The Return of Michael Myers, so make sure to watch it before you come to the event.